Try Transformer for Snowflake

 Control Hub displays the Welcome view.

-2. If this is your first login, click Start Here in the Build your First Transformation Job on Snowflake section.
-A blank pipeline named My First Pipeline opens in the canvas.
+2. If this is your first login, click Go to Pipeline Canvas > Transformer for Snowflake.
+A blank pipeline named New Pipeline < timestamp > opens in the canvas.

 If you have not saved your Snowflake account URL or credentials to your StreamSets account, the Snowflake Credentials dialog box appears.
-Enter all required information to enable access to Snowflake.
+Enter the following information to enable access to Snowflake.
 The information is validated, then stored in your StreamSets account for use with all of your subsequent connections.

 3. On the General tab of the pipeline properties, rename the pipeline to Snowflake Tutorial.